 1 kg onions peeled and roughly chopped(I used my bajaj food processor)

 100gms or about 15 tbsp ginger garlic paste

 15-20 green chillies (I haven’t used as I did not wanted spicy masala; can always add later)

 1 cup olive oil or any refined oil

 Turmeric powder as per taste

 Coriander powder as per taste

-Now add the chopped tomatos.
+Now add the chopped tomatoes.
 Cover and cook.

-Add all the masalas and cook until oil start separating on the sides.
+Add the salt, tumeric, red chilli powder, coriander powder and cook until oil start separating on the sides.

 Now it’s ready to make any gravy dish.